 Ancestry is the world's largest family history database where you can browse census records, start a family tree and more.
 It provides a wide range of unique resources for genealogical and historical research, with access to over 4000 databases.
-While Ancestry is generally only available for use in the Kiama Family History Centre, during the library closure, Ancestry is available remotely to library members.
+While Ancestry is generally only available for use in the Kiama Family History Centre, while the Centre is operating with reduced hours, Ancestry is available remotely to library members.

 To access Ancestry from home, log in to your library account, then on the left side menu click Ancestry.com (under 'Member weblinks menu').
 If you're having trouble, click here for more information or contact the library on (02) 4233 1133.

 Mango languages is the fast, easy, and most effective way to learn to speak a foreign language.
 It is an online language learning system that teaches real conversation for practical communication.
 In no time at all, you'll be able to navigate all sorts of everyday situations - get directions, order a meal, make new friends - the possibilities are endless.